mvdom/mvdom/README.md

 #### 2) Data Initialization Rendering

-If the component needs more complex data structure to render itself, but those data does not require any async, adding the component to the document to instanciate the component, and then, calling the data initializers will allow the `preDisplay()` to render those data before first paint.
+If the component needs more complex data structure to render itself, but those data does not require any async, adding the component to the document to instantiate the component, and then, calling the data initializers will allow the `preDisplay()` to render those data before first paint.

 ```ts
 @customElement('whos-happy')